ArturSierakowski/traffic-sign-detection-workflow/README.md

 # Traffic Sign Detection

-This module contains scripts for downloading, processing, and training a custom YOLOv11 model for traffic sign detection using imagery from Mapillary.
-It also supports experiment tracking with MLflow and exporting models to ONNX format.
+This module contains scripts for downloading, processing, and training a custom YOLO11 model for traffic sign detection using imagery from Mapillary.\
+It also supports experiment tracking with MLflow.

 ## 👤 Who is this for?